gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

          - [ ] Stop a leaf cluster.
          - [ ] Disconnect your device from the internet.
    - DocumentGateway
-      - [ ] Verify that the port number remains the same for a db connection between app restarts.
       - [ ] Verify that you can't open more than one tab for the same db server + username pair.
         Trying to open a second tab with the same pair should just switch you to the already existing tab.